Appalachia: Feuds

-Appalachia, and especially Kentucky, became nationally known for its violent feuds, especially in the remote mountain districts.
+Appalachia, and especially Kentucky, became nationally known for its violent feuds in the remote mountain districts.
 They pitted the men in extended clans against each other for decades, often using assassination and arson as weapons, along with ambushes, gunfights, and pre-arranged shootouts.
-The infamous Hatfield-McCoy Feud of the 19th century was the best known of these family feuds.
+The infamous Hatfield-McCoy Feud was the best-known of these family feuds.
 Some of the feuds were continuations of violent local Civil War episodes.
 Journalists often wrote about the violence, using stereotypes that "city folks" had developed about Appalachia; they interpreted the feuds as the natural products of profound ignorance, poverty, and isolation, and perhaps even inbreeding.
-In reality, the leading participants were typically well-to-do local elites with networks of clients who, like the Northeast and Chicago political machines, fought for their own power over local and regional politics.
+In reality, the leading participants were typically well-to-do local elites with networks of clients who, like the Northeast and Chicago political machines, fought for their power over local and regional politics.